 It’s critical that family engagement programs connect practical and applicable strategies to the surface-level concepts and principles.
 It’s also important that both school leaders and teachers receive individualized training that can be applied to their own schools and classrooms.
 Day-to-day family engagement responsibilities and practices in a teacher’s role are much different than they are in a leadership role.

-For schools and districts that are looking to make family engagement a core practice and further the knowledge of their staff, Livingtree’s professional development provides actionable learning that helps staff learn, practice, and apply family engagement strategies.
+For schools and districts that are looking to make family engagement a core practice and further the knowledge of their staff, Livingtree’s professional development training provides actionable learning that helps staff learn, practice, and apply family engagement strategies.
 The training, which is now offered as an online program for schools and districts, offers teacher and leadership-specific courses that increase their capacity of effective practices, help them create better parent interactions and communications, and guide them in creating school improvement plans, to ultimately enhance family engagement in their schools.

 Learn more about Livingtree’s professional development here.